-Action(s) Responsible Timescale Progress to Impact and

-Officer date measures

-Freedom of Information - ICO monitoring

-To ensure all Fols are responded to in the statutory timeframe To meet the ICO requirement that Derby ensures that requests for information are provided with timely responses.
-In order to measure this the council will provide the Commissioner with statistics over a 6 monthmonitoring period.
+Action(s) Responsible Officer Timescale Progress to date Impact and measures Freedom of Informat ion - ICO monitoring To ensure all Fols are responded to in the statutory timeframe To meet the ICO requirement that Derby ensures that requests for information are provided with timely responses.
+In order to measure this the council will provide the Commissioner with statistics over a 6 month monitoring period.
 Head of Governance & Assurance 6 month period of monitoring ending August 2015 (to be supplied each month by last day of the following month).
 2 months data supplied - all Fols within statutory timeframe.
-Number of requests received Responses issued within 20 working days Responses issued > 20 working days with no Public Interest test (PIT) extension Responses issued > 20 working days with PIT extension Oldest overdue request (in working days)

-To provide training for staff on Fol legislation and processes.
-To meet the ICO requirement that Derby take steps to ensure that all employees who deal withcorrespondence, or who otherwise may be required to provide information, are familiar with the requirements of the FOIA, the EIR and associated Codes of Practice, andthat appropriate training is provided.
+Number of requests received Responses issued within 20 working days Responses issued > 20 working days with no Public Interest test (PIT) extension Responses issued > 20 working days with PIT extension Oldest overdue request (in working days) To provide training for staff on Fol legislation and processes.
+To meet the ICO requirement that Derby take steps to ensure that all employees who deal with correspondence, or who otherwise may be required to provide information, are familiar with the requirements of the FOIA, the EIR and associated Codes of Practice, and that appropriate training is provided.
 Director of Legal & Democratic Services September 2015 Meeting held with Geldards to scope the project.
 Report outlining way forward drafted for Acting Chief Executive.

-Audit Certificate

-To meet the Director of Legal & ASAP Governance
+Audit Certificate D: () () 4045 I To meet the requirements of Director of Legal & Democratic ASAP Governance Action Plan

-requirements of Democratic Action Plan

 External Audit Services produced.

-Summary of the Code of Corporate Governance
+Summary of the Code of Corporate Governance Appendix 3

-Appendix 3